ellisbrown/research-project-template/README.md

 > `### <<< DELETE ME:` ***Template***
 >
 > This template contains some useful structure and convention for new research
-> projects that will help make you get started more quickly, and will make your
+> projects that will help you get started more quickly, and will make your
 > code more accessible, maintainable, and reproducible.
 This will make your
 > work more likely to be adopted by others!
 >